Skip to content

 Data Cleaning Process

-Cleaning Pipelines
+Cleaning Pipeline

 Main Workflow: all_cleaning_steps

 This function, defined in src/icar-cleaning/wrapper-functions.jl, is a multi-stage process for loading, validating, calculating, and saving the data.
+The function includes flexible parameters to handle different data formats, including the ability to skip totals processing for datasets that don't contain totals rows (such as 2019 data).

 Step 1: Setup and Logging